CS3398-TState-Edosians/CS3398-Edosians-S2020/README.md

 ## Status
 Project is in progress.
+As of sprint 1, we have a working demo that allows for one player gameplay.

+Team members status
+Aldo - Finished the boats game board pieces.
+Next step is to add the pieces to the game.

 ## Inspiration
 Project inspired by Battleship.
 This is our semester project for Software Engineering Spring 2020.